lucasgug-dev/lucasgug-dev/README.md

 ### Hi, I'm Lucas 👋

-**Computer Science student at the University of Innsbruck**, building up strong fundamentals in software engineering, algorithms, systems, and modern development tools.
+**Computer Science student at the University of Innsbruck**, building up strong fundamentals in software engineering and modern development tools.

 ---